Funding the Creative Spirit

 Wearing “dinks” identifying them as first-year students, the couple met during their first day on Carnegie Institute of Technology’s campus in 1964 as Sally stored her supplies in a locker.

-“We became very good friends before we started dating at the end of our first year,” Bernie says.
+“We became very good friends before we started dating at the end of our first year,” Bernie said.
 “We joined the same clubs and were interested in the same things like volunteerism, international relations, music theater, good food and art shows.”

 They married in 1968, three days before graduating from the newly named Carnegie Mellon University with degrees in art education for her and music performance for him.